ylh551400/product-insights-rag-llm/README.md

 - **Root Cause Analysis:** Traces causal chains from symptom → mechanism → root cause.
 Distinguishes independent vs. shared root causes across complaint clusters.
 Rates each chain by evidence strength.
 - **Feature Requests:** Clusters demand by theme, performs gap analysis (current workaround vs. desired state), and separates high-frequency/low-intensity requests from low-frequency/high-intensity ones.

-These aren't just different output templates — each mode changes how the LLM reasons about the data.

 **Retrieval decision layer:** A lightweight `claude-haiku` call acts as a router on every follow-up turn.
 It reads the conversation history and decides whether existing evidence is sufficient or a new ChromaDB query is needed.
 If new retrieval is triggered, it also rewrites the user's question into a query optimized for semantic search.
 Fallback behavior: if the router fails, the system defaults to new retrieval (safe over sorry).

 **Context window management:** Recent turns are kept in full; older turns are compressed into one-line summaries.
 Retrieved chunks from earlier turns are capped and truncated.
 This keeps the prompt lean enough for 5+ turn sessions without degradation.

----

-## Design decisions

-**Why LLM-as-router instead of keyword heuristics for retrieval decisions?**

-"Tell me more" could mean anything.
-"What about pricing?" might be a new topic or a drill-down on something already covered.
-Keyword rules can't reliably make this call.
-The LLM already has the full conversation context — it's the best judge of whether existing evidence is sufficient.
-Cost is negligible: one short classification call per turn.

-**Why mode-specific analytical frameworks instead of one general prompt?**

-Early versions used three prompts that were essentially the same structure with different output checklists.
-The LLM produced similar-looking responses regardless of mode.
-Rewriting each mode as a distinct reasoning framework (causal chain tracing for root cause, gap analysis for feature requests) changed the actual analytical approach, not just the formatting.

-**Why cap retrieval at 20–30 reviews instead of pulling everything?**

-Semantic similarity drops off fast.
-The top 15 results for "billing complaints" are genuinely about billing.
-By result 30+, you're getting reviews that happen to mention "charge" in passing.
-More evidence doesn't mean better analysis — it means more noise and a less focused LLM response.
-If broader coverage is needed, multi-query retrieval (same question rewritten from multiple angles, results deduplicated) is a better approach than increasing n.

 ---